The-deep-biosphere/2023-Milos/Pipeline explanations.md

 ```

 ### Taxonomic assignments
-Finally, we can give a taxonomic assignment to the sequences that we have.
+Finally, we want to give a taxonomic assignment to the sequences that we have.
 For this we use the [Crest4](https://github.com/xapple/crest4) software that uses a last common ancestor algorithm.
 Assignments are given based on a modified SILVA138 database.
 ``` bash
 crest4 -f Otus_curated.fasta
 ```